The Adaptation Sub-Committee sets the direction for adaptation matters including independent advice on preparing for climate change.

 The ASC is made up of experts from the fields of climate change, science and economics and is chaired by Lord Krebs.

 Committee members have a duty to act impartially and objectively, and take steps to avoid any conflict of interest arising as a result of their membership of, or association with, other organisations or individuals.
 To make this fully transparent, we have established a register of members’ interests which can be found on our transparency page.

 Lord Krebs Kt FRS

-Professor Lord Krebs of Wytham, Kt FRS was, until recently, Principal of Jesus College Oxford.
+Professor Lord Krebs of Wytham Kt FRS was Principal of Jesus College Oxford from 2005-2015.
 Previously, he held posts at the University of British Columbia, the University of Wales, and Oxford, where he was lecturer in Zoology, 1976-88, and Royal Society Research Professor, 1988-2005.
-From 1994-1999, he was Chief Executive of the Natural Environment Research Council and, from 2000-2005, Chairman of the Food Standards Agency.
-He is a member of the U.S. National Academy of Sciences.
-He was chairman of the House of Lords Science & Technology Select Committee from 2010 to 2014 and President of the British Science Association in 2012.
+From 1994-1999, he was Chief Executive of the Natural Environment Research Council and, from 2000-2005, founding Chairman of the UK Food Standards Agency.
+He is a member of the U.S. National Academy of Sciences, the American Philosophical Society, the American Academy of Arts and Sciences and the German National Academy of Sciences (Leopoldina).
+He was chairman of the House of Lords Science and Technology Select Committee from 2010 to 2014 and currently sits on the Energy and Environment Select Committee.
+He was President of the British Science Association in 2012.